I'm Not Ashamed: Plot

 In Littleton, Colorado, a young Rachel Joy Scott witnesses her father leave her family in the middle of the night.
 Her mother then struggles financially and encourages her children to pray for financial help.
-Rachel begins to become more spiritual in embracing her Christian faith.
+Rachel begins to embrace the Christian faith.

 By 1998, Rachel is a sophomore at Columbine High School; she becomes rebellious and begins sneaking out to hang out with her friends, Madison, Gabby, and Celine.
-During the summer, Rachel's mother sends her to her cousins in Louisiana, where her spirituality grows.
+During the summer, Rachel's mother sends her to her cousins in Louisiana, where her journey with Christianity grows.
 By around the first day of her junior year, Rachel witnesses the jocks picking on Eric Harris and Dylan Klebold.
 Eric then threatens to harm them.

 Later that year, Rachel begins to get involved with the head of the drama club, Alex Dickerson, and during a rehearsal, the two kiss.
 Later on, at a breakthrough meeting, Rachel meets Nathan Ballard, a homeless youth whose mother is a heroin addict.
 With Rachel's help, Nathan is able to be put up at another kid's house.
 Nathan is grateful.

 One day, Rachel's stepfather, Larry, finds a beer bottle from a party in the car, and Rachel loses her right to the car, becoming rebellious again.
 At the first performance of the school play, Nathan arrives and begins to fight with Alex, embarrassing Rachel.
 At a party that night, Rachel discovers Alex cheating on her with Madison.
 She then begins to be bullied more often by others and even considers suicide at one point.
 However, with Nathan's encouragement, Rachel turns back to her faith and inspires other Christian students to not give up hope, despite being bullied.
 Meanwhile, Eric and Dylan plan their revenge on the school.